Callaway C12

+Specifications

-The bodywork, designed by Paul Deutschman, is of GRP and kevlar on a hydroformed steel skeleton.
-The bodywork was built by German IVM Automotive.
-The brakes are ventilated discs all around, with an ABS system.
+The bodywork, designed by Paul Deutschman, is made of GRP and kevlar on a hydroformed steel skeleton.
+The bodywork was built by IVM Automotive of Germany.
+The design featured fixed headlights instead of the pop-up headlights on the C5 Corvette, as well as two taillights, taken from the Opel Tigra A, as opposed to the traditional four.
+The brakes are ventilated discs all around with four-piston calipers and an ABS system.
 The suspension is double control arms with coil springs over shock absorbers at all four corners.
+The interior featured complete leather-covered interiors dyed to the owner's specifications.

-The C12 was either equipped with a 6.2 liter V8 motor, or a tuned version of the 5.7 liter LS1 used in the Corvette C5 with multiple under-hood modifications, many of which increased horsepower.
-The 5.7-liter "Supernatural" engine produces 440 hp and 395 lb.ft of torque, with the later 6.2-liter version producing 482 hp.
+The C12 was either equipped with a 6.2 liter V8 engine, or a tuned version of the 5.7 liter LS1 used in the Corvette C5 with a number of modifications, many of which increased horsepower.
+The 5.7-liter "Supernatural" engine produces 440 hp at 6,300 rpm and 395 lb.ft of torque at 4,400 rpm, with the later 6.2-liter version producing 482 hp at 6,100 rpm and 466 lbft of torque.
 The larger LS6 engine was introduced after Chevrolet had introduced their more powerful Z06 derivative.
 Additionally, the C12 received modifications that enhanced handling capabilities.
+Callaway reported a 0-60 mph (97 km/h) time of 4.1 seconds and a top speed of 194 mph for the 5.7 liter variant.

-According to Callaway, the C12's were built "to a standard rather than a cost" with high-profile customers such as Dale Earnhardt Jr., Otis Chandler, Andrew McKelvey, Ely Callaway, Rick Hendrick and Tommy Mottola buying the car.
-In total, 20 cars were produced with exposed headlights, two taillights as opposed to the traditional four, and complete leather-covered interiors dyed to the owner's specifications.
+According to Callaway, the C12's were built "to a standard rather than a cost", and the company lost money on every car.
+C12s were sold to high-profile customers such as Dale Earnhardt Jr., Otis Chandler, Andrew McKelvey, Ely Callaway, Rick Hendrick and Tommy Mottola buying the car.
+Reportedly, 19-20 cars were produced, including two 2-door cabriolet "Speedster" models, and one fixed-roof coupe.